-There are three topics in this course-Fourier series, metric spaces, and the space of continuous functions divided into three chapters.
+This course is a sequel to MATH2050 and MATH2060.
+There are three topics in this course- Fourier series, metric spaces, and the space of continuous functions divided into four chapters.

-Every math major should have learnt some Fourier series when they graduate!
+Every math major should have learnt some Fourier series when they graduate.
 Indeed, this topic is supposed to be covered in 2060.
 It has been postponed until now due to lack of time.
-Those who are interested in this subject will learn more from MATH3093 Fourier Analysis.
+Those who are interested in this subject will learn much more from MATH3093 Fourier Analysis.

 Metric space constitutes a special but important class of topological spaces.
 It aims to prepare the class for point set topology MATH3070.
 The contraction mapping principle on complete metric spaces enables us to provide proofs for two fundamental theorems, namely the implicit function theorem and the fundamental existence theorem for the Cauchy problem of differential equations.
 They were stated without proof in MATH2010 and MATH3270 respectively.
+The proof of the implicit function theorem is not easy.
+You may have a hard time facing it.

 The space of continuous functions is perhaps the simplest infinite dimensional normed space (a special metric space).
 Two fundamental theorems, namely, the Arzela-Ascoli theorem and the Baire category theorem, will be discussed together with some applications.
-We will discuss the general properties of normed spaces and linear operators fully in MATH4010 Functional Analysis.
+We will discuss some approximation results if time allows.
+General properties of normed spaces and linear operators will be covered in MATH4010 Functional Analysis.
 We hope to stimulate your interest in functional analysis through a case study on the space of continuous functions.